-Ion chromatography (IC) is the most convenient technique for fluoride, chloride, bromide, nitrate and sulphate.
-Sulphide has to be removed from the sample upon collection by precipitation with zinc acetate before the sulphate determination.
-It may prove difficult to separate the fluoride and chloride peaks in saline fluids using IC, in which case fluoride can may be determined using an ion selective electrode.
-Boron and silica can both be determined easily either by spectrophotometry and ICP.
-It is also fairly common to determine sulphate by colourimetry and turbidometry.
-In Table 3 the results for the three methods for determination sulphate used laboratories taking part in a comparative exercise are compared and for the two samples the best results are obtained by ion chromatography (Alvis-Isidro et al. 2002).

-TABLE 3: Comparison of results for different methods of sulphate determination in the IAEA laboratory comparison 2001 (after Alvis-Isidro et al. 2002)
+Ion chromatography is the most convenient technique for chloride, bromide and sulphate.
+Sulphide has to be removed from the sample upon collection by precipitation with zinc before acetate the sulphate determination.
+Fluoride can also be determined by ion chromatography if care is taken to separate its peak from the chloride peak but it is more conveniently determined using an ion selective electrode.
+Boron and silica can both be determined easily by spectrophotometry and ICP.
+It is also TABLE 3: Comparison of results for different methods of sulphate determination in the IAEA laboratory comparison 2001 (after Alvis-Isidro et al. 2002)

 Sample No. Method Number of labs Mean mg/l RSD %

 1 IC 8 22.3 10.0

-CO 16 24.2 27.0
+СО 16 24.2 27.0

 TU 11 26.9 38.2

 Reference 23.2

 3 IC 8 31.5 6.4

 CO 17 32.5 8.8

 TU 11 30.4 24.2

 Reference 31.8